tyronechen/SARS-CoV-2/README.md

 #### Parsing the output

-To annotate and organise correlation tables for further analysis, run the jupyter notebook `src/parse_results_from_diablo.ipynb`.
+To annotate and organise correlation tables for further analysis, run the jupyter notebook `src/annotate_multiomics_correlations.ipynb`.

+## Downstream analyses

+> **NOTE**: This section describes the downstream analyses performed in our publication and is not part of the pipeline.

 ## Acknowledgements